WindyDarian/CIS568-PaintBall-Framework/readme.md

-CUDA Stream Compaction
+CIS568 Paint Splatter Ball Assignment Framework
 ======================

-**University of Pennsylvania, CIS 568: CIS568-Game Design Practicum**
+**University of Pennsylvania, CIS 568: Game Design Practicum**

 This is a homework assignment framework for an Augmented Reality paint splatter